 Special guardianship orders (SGOs) can be made under a new provision introduced into the framework of the Children Act 1989 through the Adoption and Children Act 2002.
 The effect of an SGO is that it appoints one or more individuals, who are not parents of the child, to be the child’s special guardian/s.
-As such that person is granted rights and responsibilities in relation to the child and his upbringing.
+As such that person is granted rights and responsibilities in relation to the child and their upbringing.

 The aim of the SGO is to provide a child who is placed with a non-parent with some permanence in his living arrangements.
 Further, the type of order was created as an alternative to adoption or residence orders.